ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Service-And-Client.rst

           self.get_logger().info('service not available, waiting again...')
       self.req = AddTwoInts.Request()

 Below the constructor is the ``send_request`` method, which will send the request and spin until it receives the response or fails.
-Be careful not to run `rclpy.spin_until_future_complete` from within a ROS callback function!
-For more details `see here. <https://docs.ros.org/en/rolling/How-To-Guides/Sync-Vs-Async.html#sync-deadlock/>`_
+Synchronous calls to services is not recommended design in callbacks, because it can lead to deadlocks.
+For more details please see `Sync deadlock <https://docs.ros.org/en/{DISTRO}/How-To-Guides/Sync-Vs-Async.html#sync-deadlock>`__.

 .. code-block:: python